DannnB/DanBDesigns/_posts/2015-12-10-codecademy-challange.md

 ---
 layout:     post
 title:      Codecademy Pro Full Stack Challenge
 date:       2015-12-10 00:01:00
 summary:    A one month challenge using Codecademy Pro.
 Follow me on twitter for updates.
 HTML/CSS, Javascript,  jQuery, AngularJS, Ruby.
 Come read my plan and what I'd like to have by the end of it.
 categories: code month web development codecademy javascript jquery
+post-type: blogpost
 ---

 ### One month challenge to see how far I can get